Gallinago: Taxonomy

 This genus contains the majority of the world's snipe species, the other two extant genera being Coenocorypha, with three species, and Lymnocryptes, the jack snipe.
-Morphologically, they are all similar, with a very long slender bill and cryptic plumage.
+Morphologically, they are all similar, with a very long, slender bill and cryptic plumage.
 Most have distinctive displays, usually given at dawn or dusk.
 They search for invertebrates in the mud with a "sewing-machine" action of their long bills.

-Fossil bones of some undescribed Gallinago species most similar to the great snipe have been recovered in Late Miocene or Early Pliocene deposits (c.
-5 mya) of Lee Creek Mine, USA.
-The large West Indian species Gallinago kakuki went extinct during the late Quaternary period, and despite its distribution may actually be more closely related to Old World snipe species than New World ones.
+Fossil bones of some undescribed Gallinago species most similar to the great snipe have been recovered in Late Miocene or Early Pliocene deposits (around 5 mya) of Lee Creek Mine, USA.
+The large West Indian species Gallinago kakuki went extinct during the late Quaternary period, and despite its distribution, it may actually be more closely related to Old World snipe species than New World ones.